spe-uob/2024-AILearningTool/README.md

 # 2024-AILearningTool

-## Project brief
+## Project Brief
 "Create a web app Watson chatbot that the students (users) can access via a QR code from their mobile device.
 The QR code could be printed out and left at strategic areas around the university for new students to see.
-The chat bot would provide Information that a university student wished they knew when they first arrived at your university.
-The content of the chatbot could be targeted to serve the students of a particular course - or It could be usable by every university student at your university.
+The chatbot would provide information that a university student wished they knew when they first arrived at your university.
+The content of the chatbot could be targeted to serve the students of a particular course - or it could be usable by every university student at your university.
-Content can Include
+Content can include:
 - what is IBM SkillsBuild
 - what courses are available on SkillsBuild
 - what free technologies are available on SkillsBuild